Ascarina lucida

 Ascarina lucida, commonly known as hutu, is a species of shrub or small tree in the family Chloranthaceae.
 It is endemic to New Zealand; its range mostly covers the western coast of the South Island.
 It is also found in the North Island, but is uncommon there.
 It inhabits lowland and montane forests, and grows in various soil types.
-It reaches a height of up to 8 m and the glossy leaves have tipped teeth on their margins.
+It reaches a height of up to 8 m.
+It has glossy leaves which have tipped teeth on their margins.

-A. lucida was first described by the British botanist Joseph Dalton Hooker in 1856.
+Ascarina lucida was first described by the British botanist Joseph Dalton Hooker in 1856.
 It is the only member of the family Chloranthaceae that is native to New Zealand.
-A 2011 study revealed, based on plastid DNA analysis, that A. lucidas closest relative is A. polystachya of the Society Islands.
+A 2011 study revealed, based on plastid DNA analysis, that its closest relative is A. polystachya of the Society Islands.
 A. lucida is wind-pollinated, with no evidence of insect pollination.
-A. lucidas fruits are dispersed by fruit-eating animals (frugivores), such as birds, and are eaten in abundance by the small native bird, the silvereye.
-A. lucidas maximum estimated lifespan is about 130 years.
-A. lucidas 2023 conservation status in the New Zealand Threat Classification System was "Not Threatened".
+Its fruit are dispersed by fruit-eating animals (frugivores), such as birds, and are eaten in abundance by the silvereye, a small native bird.
+Its maximum estimated lifespan is about 130 years.
+Its 2023 conservation status in the New Zealand Threat Classification System is "Not Threatened".